Structures and Functions in Living Organisms · 6 question types

 In a healthy person, all of the glucose in the filtrate is reabsorbed in the PCT, so there should be no glucose in the urine at all.
 If glucose is found in the urine, it usually means blood glucose has risen so high that the PCT cannot keep up.
 This is a classic sign of diabetes.

 After the PCT, the filtrate flows down through the loop of Henle into the medulla and back up.
-The loop of Henle uses a clever counter-current arrangement (beyond IGCSE in detail) to make the surrounding tissue of the medulla very salty.
+The loop of Henle uses a clever counter-current arrangement (beyond this level in detail) to make the surrounding tissue of the medulla very salty.
 This means that when the filtrate later flows through the collecting duct back down through the same salty tissue, water moves out of the filtrate by osmosis into the blood.

-The amount of water that is reabsorbed here depends on how much the body needs to keep, and that is controlled by the hormone ADH (section 7).
+The amount of water that is reabsorbed here depends on how much the body needs to keep, and that is controlled by the hormone (section 7).

 | Process | Where | What happens | Key substances |